Frequently asked Questions for Residential Rental Inspection (RRI) Program

 Q. What happens if I forget and miss the inspection appointment?

-A. If the owner fails to provide access to all units within the building on the agreed upon time, DNS may charge a $50.70* per unit fee.
+A. If the owner fails to provide access to all units within the building on the agreed upon time, DNS may charge a no entry fee of $50.70* per unit fee.
 A new inspection date shall be scheduled.
 If ignored or no entry again, an order may be written and escalating reinspection fees may be applied if no entry continues.

 Q. How can I notify my tenants that the DNS inspector is coming to inspect their unit?